shirtsgroup/physical_validation/doc/userguide.rst

   Trajectories of observables along the simulation, such as energy or volume.
 * :obj:`.SimulationData.trajectory` of type :class:`.TrajectoryData`:
   Position / velocity / force trajectories along the simulation.
-* :obj:`.SimulationData.dt` of type `float`:
+* :obj:`.SimulationData.dt` of type :code:`float`:
   The time step at which the simulation was performed.

 The different physical validation tests do not all require all data to be able to run.
-Each `physical_validation` function checks whether the required information was provided, and raises an error if the information is insufficient.
+Each :code:`physical_validation` function checks whether the required information was provided, and raises an error if the information is insufficient. :ref:`simulationdata_details` lists by which tests the single members of :class:`.SimulationData` are required.

 The :class:`.SimulationData` objects can either be constructed directly from arrays and numbers, or (partially) automatically via parsers.